dannystewart/unrealzap/README.md

 # Bug Zapper Kill Tracker

-Based on Ian's amazing idea to have the Unreal Tournament kill streak sounds play when the bug zapper goes off, this script makes that dream a reality.
+Based on an amazing idea to have the Unreal Tournament kill streak sounds play when the bug zapper goes off, this script makes that dream a reality.

 It listens to microphone input and waits for a burst of sound over a certain volume threshold, then plays the appropriate Unreal Tournament kill streak sound based on number of kills so far that day.